 The New England Center for Investigative Reporting (NECIR) is a nonprofit investigative reporting newsroom based at Boston University and at the studios of WGBH News.
-Our mission is to ensure the survival of serious, in-depth investigative journalism in New England and to train a new generation of investigative reporters.
+Our mission is to hold the powerful accountable with high-impact reporting in the public interest, and to train a new generation of investigative journalists.

 NECIR produces high-quality, high-impact multi-media investigative stories that require time and resources few mainstream news outlets can provide.
 All of our reporting is done by experienced, professional journalists with the assistance of student researchers.

 Through NECIR’s monthly investigative reporting subscription service, called “The Public Eye,” our stories reach about one million readers, viewers and listeners.
 Our stories appear in newspapers and on TV and radio stations across Massachusetts, New England and the nation.

 NECIR training programs include a Summer Investigative Journalism Workshop for high school students which attracts participants from throughout the U.S. and across the globe.
 This two-week workshop has introduced hundreds of high school students to the field of investigative reporting and has taught them the critical thinking skills necessary for success in college.

 NECIR also offers an Investigative Reporting Certificate Program for journalists in the U.S. and from around the world, student internships as well as workshops for professional journalists, bloggers and citizen journalists.
 Since NECIR's launch in 2009, the center's journalists have trained more than 300 aspiring investigative reporters.
 NECIR also conducts training programs in partnership with Investigative Reporters and Editors (IRE).